Obtaining a work permit

 Documents required to obtain a work permit

-• Verification of clean criminal record, or if the applicant has resided in Viet Nam for six months or more obtain verification from Vietnamese agencies (Department of Justice) in the city or province where the applicatnt is a registered resident.
+• Verification of clean criminal record, or if the applicant has resided in Viet Nam for six months or more obtain verification from Vietnamese agencies (Department of Justice) in the city or province where the applicant is a registered resident.
 A criminal record check from a foreign country must be notarised by that country's consulate or Embassy in Viet Nam.

 • Obtain a health/medical certificate issued by a qualified hospital (Cho Ray Hospital, Thong Nhat Hospital, Columbia Hospital, Gia Dinh International Hospital, France-Vietnam Hospital, Oscat Clinic)